fmcgeough/fmcgeough.github.io/_posts/2024-10-07-using-elixir-doc.md

 - Cheatsheets
 - Anti-Patterns - this is relatively new list of things not to do
 - Meta-Programming - one of Elixir's strength's is support for meta-programming.
 This allows developers to create DSL (Domain Specific Languages) that can simplify and clarify code
-- Mix & OTP - Mix is Elixir's general purpose (and exensible) build tool.
+- Mix & OTP - Mix is Elixir's general purpose (and extensible) build tool.
 OTP is the system provided by the VM with core functionality and patterns that powers both Erlang and Elixir
 - References - conventions, guidelines and more

 The Elixir "Modules" tab was highlighted when I got to Enum.
 Enum appears in the modules documentation with three subheadings: Summary, Types, Functions.
 This is providing navigation that isn't available in Javadoc.
 You can expand the functions and click on any of them and the right-hand panel goes to the function and it's doc.